Balvald/ArtemisScannerTracker/README.md

 - Bugfix: The AST Codex now properly sorts the entries by value if the CMDR wishes so.
     - _Someone sorted numbers alphabetically and didn't notice._ :eyes:
 - Bugfix: The AST Codex now opens properly even when there is no data so show.
-    - _The AST Codex window finally overcame its anxiety to turn up empty handed._
+    - _The AST Codex window finally overcame its anxiety to turn up empty-handed._
 - New Feature: AST Codex window now has tabs with a table and a hierarchical tree view (which will undergo some changes)

 ## Features